HomeTutorialsDifferences Between CCPA And GDPR Compliance

 Transparency

-The GDPR states that organizations are required to inform users how long their data will be stored.
+The GDPR states that organizations must inform users how long their data will be stored.
 Likewise, users must be made aware that they have the right to withdraw consent at any time, along with instances where they share their data with other organizations.

 With the CCPA, however, there is a 12-month look-back period.
 During this period, organizations must inform users of any time their information was collected and processed after 12 months.
-Third parties are also required to let users know when their information has been sold to another party.
+Third parties must also notify users when their data has been sold to another party.

 Penalties